 - Master of Science or PhD in Civil and Environmental Engineering

-- Master of Science in Civil and Environmental Engineering– Accelerated Option
+- Master of Science in Civil and Environmental Engineering – Professional Program Option

 - Master of Science or PhD in Geological Engineering

 - Master of Science or PhD in Environmental Chemistry and Technology

 - Online Master of Engineering in Environmental Engineering